danielsaidi/website_danielsaidi/_posts/2020/2020-04-30-ioc-basics.md

 }
 ```

-Let's say that you want to use this functionality in a `LoginScreen` and login the user when she/he taps a login button.
+Let's say that you want to use this functionality in a `LoginScreen` and login users when they tap a login button.
 You don't want to do it like this:

 ```swift
 struct LoginScreen: View {